-All professionals should be familiar with key policy and legislative developments as regards children and young people's rights - as detailed in Section 1 - and should understand their responsibility to uphold these rights.
-Children who are involved in justice processes and systems often face considerable challenges in having their rights respected, due a wide range of factors (Lightowler, 2020).
+All professionals should be familiar with key policy and legislative developments with regards to children and young people's rights - as detailed in Section 1 - and should understand their responsibility to uphold these rights (see Section 3).
+Children who are involved in justice processes and systems often face considerable challenges in having their rights respected, due a wide range of factors (Claire Lightowler, 2020).
 Since 2004 there has been a Commissioner for Children and Young People in Scotland.
 Their role includes: the protection of children and young people's rights; supporting children and young people's understanding of their rights; and increasing awareness of what they can do if their rights are not being upheld.
-Under the Commissioner can investigate whether, by what means, and to what extent, these rights have been upheld by service providers.
+Under the Children and Young People (Scotland) Act 2014, the Commissioner can investigate whether, by what means, and to what extent, these rights have been upheld by service providers.
 For example, the Commissioner has powers to consider whether the rights, interests and views of children have been given due weight when such bodies have made decisions or taken actions that affect them.
 This includes children and young people who have come into conflict with the law and underlines the responsibilities of all agencies to uphold children's rights.